PreciselyData/Private-Spatial-APIs/README.md

 > NOTE: The docker images pushed to the image repository should be tagged with the current helm chart version.
-> Refer [Downloading Private-Spatial-APIs Docker Images](#3-download-spatial-analytics-images) for more information.
+> Refer [Downloading Private Spatial APIs Docker Images](#3-download-spatial-private-spatial-apis-images) for more information.

 ## Miscellaneous